-The BSCC plans to hold three-two Bidders' Conferences in advance of the proposal due date in Central, <a href="Southern and Northern CaliforniaSacramento and Los Angeles.
+The BSCC plans to hold three Bidders' Conferences in advance of the proposal due date, in Central, Southern and Northern California.
 The purpose of these conferences is to provide clarity on the RFP instructions and respond to questions.

-Exact dates, locations and times will be posted to the BSCC website (www.bscc.ca.gov) by Nevember 22, 2016 January ##, 2019.
+Exact dates, locations and times will be posted to the BSCC website (www.bscc.ca.gov) by November 22, 2016.